modrinth/docs/docs/tutorials/search.md

 ### Limiting results
 Query Parameter: `limit`

 The maximum number of results that will be returned in the response.
-The minimum limit is 5, and the maximum limit is 100.
+The maximum limit is 100.

 ### Handling pagination
 Query Parameter: `offset`